rezen/oauth2-from-scratch/README.md

 # oauth2-from-scratch
-The best way to learn about a OAuth2 is to implement it ... from scratch!
+The best way to learn about a OpenConnectID (OAuth2+OpenConnect) is to implement it ... from scratch!
 Right now I'm working through `grant_type=authorization_code` and next I'll try out implementing the flow for SPAs.

 ## Todo
 - Actually implement authn for server